DatTestBench/PC-Part-Resources/README.md

 While they are a very useful reference resource, they may not be 100% accurate, always doublecheck your data if you're researching something.

+**Note**: there are a few so-called "Tier Lists" listed.
+Be aware that you should not use these as a primary source when it comes to making recommendations.
+They serve as very useful reference lists, but do your own research before using them, don't parrot them without knowing why they are tiered the way they are.

 ## PSU

 - [The most important PSU tier list](https://docs.google.com/document/d/1DYnxu6n9Y_MqooW1VJiTleU9jEI4_3GaQMMo8kRVJBY)